 Remember that if you are building the decking on permanently wet ground it's wise to raise the base above the ground.
 Also allow for any drain covers that you will need access to and do not build above the damp course if the decking is adjacent to your house.

 After deciding which way you want the decking boards to run, cut the inner joists to the correct length and place them in the base frame in the opposite direction, they should be no more than 400mm apart.
 Screw the joists into place.
 Large decks should also have small pieces of timber between the cross joists to add strength.

-Usually 2.4m long, the decking should now be cut to the required lengths.
-With the decking at right angles to the supporting joists and starting flush with the edge of the deck, fix each board with two screws at both ends and a 3-4mm gap between them.
+2.4m planks should be cut to the required lengths, and with the decking at right angles to the supporting joists and starting flush with the edge of the deck, fix each board with two screws at both ends and a 3-4mm gap between them.
 If more than one board is required to cover the width of the decking, fix them in a brickwork pattern, they will look better and add strength.
 Before screwing anything, have a 'dry run' to see whether your measurements are correct and the decking fits snugly.

 Finally fit deck boards to cover the exposed ends and sides, and seal with a wood preservative.

 Forest, who are a well established supplier of quality timber products of all kinds, offer three decking kits.
 The Garden Decking Kits come with full instructions and you can rest assured that all the boards are kiln dried pressure treated structural grade timber that is guaranteed for 15 years.

 With an attractive balustrade, the 8ft x 8ft Patio Decking Kit will form a very useful area for relaxation and entertaining friends.
 Made from smooth planed softwood timber, assembly is simple following detailed instructions.
 As with all Forest kits, posts, rails, fixtures and fittings are all included